-DistrictMediaFinance is an independent media company with the objective is to deliver high-quality personal finance news and advice that informs, empowers, educates and entertains the public.
-They operate a network of around 15 blogs that focus on the financial sector (saving money, coupons, investing etc)
+DistrictMediaFinance is an independent media company to deliver high-quality personal finance news and advice that informs, empowers, educates, and entertains the public.
+They operate a network of around 15 blogs that focus on the financial sector (saving money, coupons, investing, etc.)

-MediaDigi Ltd. established this network in 2012 with the desire to crush limits and create a community of people who want to learn and share their knowledge.
-And since then, millions of readers found the solution to their problems in our articles.
+MediaDigi Ltd. established this network in 2012 to crush limits and create a community of people who want to learn and share their knowledge.
+And since then, millions of readers have found the solution to their problems in our articles.

 Disclaimer: Mediadigi purchased Monetize.info in 2017 for an undisclosed amount.

 3.5.
 Preparing Information for Prospective Buyers.

-If you are planning on selling your blog, you should make sure you have a set of information you’re ready to distribute when a prospective buyer enquires.
+If you plan on selling your blog, you should make sure you have a set of information you’re ready to distribute when a prospective buyer enquires.

-This can either be vague, in order to get interested for more serious discussion, or for smaller sites, you may lay out all the cards transparently from the get-go.
+This can either be vague, get interested for more serious discussion, or smaller sites, you may layout all the cards transparently from the get-go.

 You might include information such as: